+Calculators Wanted Advertising Articles Links

 Image Courtesy Carlos Tomaszewski

 The proposal was drafted and presented to Wyle Labs management sometime in the late summer of 1968.
 Frank Wyle, the owner and President of Wyle Laboratories, blessed the proposal, and Wyle Labs became a major initial investor in the new company.
 Mr. Easton was named the President of the company.
-On the engineering side, Carlos Tomaszewski also joined the effort, along with a group of other talented businessmen, engineers, technicians and support staff.
+On the engineering side, Carlos Tomaszewski also joined the effort, along with a group of other talented businessmen, engineers, technicians and support staff from the products division of Wyle Labs.

 Article in Computerworld, November 20, 1968, announcing joint agreement between CDC and NCM

 In October of 1968, an agreement was forged between Computer Design Corp. and NCM stating the CDC would develop advanced electronic calculators for NCM.
 However, the relationship with NCM was terminated by Compucorp shortly after it started, simply because NCM did not have a marketing presence in the United States.
 Computer Design Corp. management felt that it was extremely important that the largest possible markets be addressed by their technology.
 The U.S. was the market hotbed for calculator technology.
 As a result of the aborted relationship with Compucorp, NCM continued searching for other vendors to develop a similar calculating engine chip set.
-This led NCM to contact a California-based newcomer to the manufacturing of integrated circuit technology, an up-and-coming company called Integrated Electronics (later renamed Intel).
+NCM's executives did not take kindly to Compucorp's rejection, however, and as a result, there was a price to be paid later by Compucorp.
+NCM went on to contact a California-based newcomer to the manufacturing of integrated circuit technology, an up-and-coming company called Integrated Electronics (later renamed Intel).
 The outcome of NCM's relationship with Intel eventually resulted in Intel's development of the 4004 single-chip microprocessor, a landmark in the history of the microprocessor that effectively created the microprocessor revolution.

 During the time the chip set was being developed, CDC's engineers were also working at a feverish pace to develop the necessary firmware that would run on the calculating engine to allow it to perform a wide range of calculating applications.
-The firmware engineers developed and tested the calculator firmware using the simulation of the calculator's logic running on a medium-sized computer system.
+The firmware engineers developed and tested the calculator firmware using the computer-based simulation of the calculator's logic.
 This way, the development of the firmware could proceed in advance of the actual chip set being available.
 Also, the operational aspects of the firmware could be tried and true before being committed to the mask-programmed integrated circuit ROMs.

 Full-scale production of a number of different models of calculators tailored to specific disciplines (Statistics, Business, Scientific) began as soon as the various firmware additions were made for the application-specific calculators.
 The design of the firmware was modular.
-The main functionality of the a basic calculator was coded into a number of ROM chips.
-This core functionality includes power up self-test and self-configuration setup; management of the display and printer; keyboard management; a pseudo-code interpreter that is used for executing user-written programs via the LEMP chips; function dispatch routines; memory management; a full floating-point Binary-Coded Decimal math package; a large number of utility routines for calculator operation; and linkage routines that would allow ROMs outside of thee core ROM-set to call routines inside the core ROMs.
-This core set of ROMs would be installed in all HTL-based calculators, providing the basic functions required to make a basic calculator fully operational.
-This ROM-set basically contained the basic "operating system" for a calculator.
+The main functionality of a basic calculator was coded into a number of ROM chips.
+This core functionality includes power up self-test and self-configuration setup; management of the display and printer; keyboard management; a pseudo-code interpreter that is used for executing user-written programs via the later-designed HTL LEMP chips; function dispatch routines; memory management; a full floating-point Binary-Coded Decimal (BCD) math package; a large number of utility routines for calculator operation; and linkage routines that would allow ROMs outside of the core ROM-set to call routines inside the core ROMs.
+This core set of ROMs would be installed in all HTL-based calculators, providing the basic functions required to make a basic five-function (+, -, X, ÷ and √) calculator fully operational.
+This ROM-set contained the basic "operating system" for a calculator.
 To add on additional functionality to the base calculator, additional ROMs containing microcode for the specific functionality, heavily leveraging the routines within the core ROM-set, were added.
 For example, a high-end scientific calculator might require full trigonometric functions, logarithmic functions, functions to convert degrees/minutes/seconds to decimal degrees and back, as well as functions for converting decimal degrees to radians, and back.
-All of this functionality would be coded up in a separate ROM or set of ROMs (depending on how big the code was) that provided all of these functions, using the common math and memory management functions of the core ROM-set.
-When the calculator was powered up, part of the power-up initialization code in the core ROM-set would search through the memory space looking for "add-on" ROM modules, and would incorporate their features into the calculator's functionality.
+All of this functionality would be coded up in a separate ROM or set of ROMs (depending on how large the code was) that provided all of these functions, using the common math and management functions of the core ROM-set.
+When the calculator was powered up, part of the power-up initialization code in the core ROM-set would search through the ROM memory space looking for "add-on" ROM modules, and would incorporate their features into the calculator's functionality.
 Each of the "add-on" ROMs had identification data included within it that would allow the core ROM-set to identify it, and incorporate the functions it provided into the calculator's capabilities.
+Likewise, the core ROM code would also scan the random access memory (RAM) address space, and automatically configure the calculator to utilize whatever RAM was available.

-The success of the marketing of the calculators by Monroe and Deitzgen had CDC doing very well, providing funding to grow the company in rather dramatic fashion.
-By mid-1970, it had a quite number of customers that were successfully selling the company's advanced calculators, including Monroe, SCM, Deitzgen, Seiko, Ricoh, and Sumlock.
+The success of the marketing of the calculators by Monroe and Dietzgen had CDC doing very well, providing funding to grow the company in rather dramatic fashion.
+By mid-1970, it had a quite number of customers that were successfully selling the company's advanced calculators, including Monroe, SCM, Dietzgen, Seiko, Ricoh, and Sumlock Comptometer.

 Monroe marketed a large line of the Compucorp-made calculators, including both Nixie-display and printing models.
 These machines were marketed as the 1600 and 1700-series calculators.
 Included in the series were the 1610 Scientific, 1650 Scientific, 1651 Scientific, 1652 Scientific, 1655 Programmable Scientific, 1656 Programmable Scientific, 1660 Printing Scientific, 1665 Printing Programmable Scientific, 1666 Printing Programmable Scientific, 1710 Scientific, 1765 Surveyor, 1766 Surveyor, 1770 Scientific, 1775 Programmable Scientific, and the 1785 Printing Programmable Scientific.